-Questionnaire.
+The most important questionnaire you need to fill out in your Education Abroad application is the Medical Information Questionnaire.
 The questionnaire will not be used in the decision whether to accept you into the program.
 However, it is a mandatory form that must be completed within 1 week after opening the application, and no later than 6 weeks prior to departure.

 This form will be reviewed by the Director of USF Student Health Services or his designee, the Director of Education Abroad, the International Risk and Security Officer, the Associate Director of Education Abroad, and the Assistant Director of Education Abroad.
-It is important that USF Student Health Services and the Education Abroad Office be aware of any health conditions which might affect your ability to fully enjoy and participate in this education Abroad office be program.
+It is important that USF Student Health Services and the Education Abroad Office be aware of any health conditions which might affect your ability to fully enjoy and participate in this education abroad program.
 The information you provide will be used by USF Health Student Health Services and the Education Abroad Office to help you prepare for your education abroad experience as well as to provide appropriate assistance to you should the need arise during your experience abroad.